soedinglab/metaeuk/README.md

 [Levy Larin E, Mirdita M and Soeding J. MetaEuk – fast gene discovery in large-scale eukaryotic metagenomics data. biorxiv, doi: doi.org/????/???
 (2019)](https://www.biorxiv.org/content/???/2019/??/??/?????).

 ## Input
 MetaEuk will search for eukaryotic protein-coding genes in **contigs** based on similarity to a reference database of **proteins** or **protein profiles**.
-The starting point are Fasta files of sequences.
+The starting point are Fasta files of sequences (you can use contigs.fna and proteins.faa from the tests/two_contigs directory as a small toy example).

 Read [here](https://github.com/soedinglab/mmseqs2/wiki#how-to-create-a-target-profile-database-from-pfam) to learn more on how to create a protein profile database using MMseqs2.
 Once created, this database can be used as referenceDB in the command below.